Soon, music-loving techies in Chicago will have the opportunity to hack away on how tech and music can work together in harmony.

 The all-day event is free to attend and will commence with live demos of solutions built and designed during the day.
 Matsuzawa said they’re the first music school in the country to host a hackathon of this kind.

-Judges this year include representatives from Carnegie Hall, Spotify, and Northwestern, as well as Chicago-tech staple Genevieve Thiers, the
+Judges this year include representatives from Carnegie Hall, Spotify, and Northwestern, as well as Chicago-tech staple Genevieve Thiers, thefounder and former CEO who doubles as an accomplished opera singer.

 In addition to the hackathon, People’s Music School hopes to become somewhat of a learning lab for music tech innovators to help push for access and scalability.
 Matsuzawa said they’ve already launched seven pilot programs in partnership with five startups.
 In exchange for student efficacy data, People’s Music School has been given premium access to software at no charge.